-...
-Therapists and counselors treat children both with and without the consent of one or both parents.
-It is not uncommon for practitioners to get confused about what the rights of the minor patient may be in particular situations, what the rights of a parent or the parents are, and how confidentiality and privilege are affected under particular circumstances.
-Marital dissolution and custody proceedings can complicate matters or involve the practitioner in the bitter controversy that a battle over custody and visitation may bring.
-I would suspect that in most states, as in California, a substantial number of complaints to licensing boards arise within the context of a marital dissolution (divorce) proceeding or a custody and/or visitation dispute.
-This article is intended to focus the reader on some legal aspects of treating children and to raise some questions that practitioners must answer in order to avoid difficulties.
+Licensed mental health practitioners treat children both with and without the consent of one or both parents.
+It is not uncommon for practitioners to be uncertain about what the rights of the minor patient may be in particular situations, what the rights of a parent or the parents are, and how confidentiality and privilege are affected under particular circumstances.
+Marital dissolution and custody proceedings can complicate matters and involve the practitioner in the bitter controversy that a battle over custody and visitation may bring.
+I suspect that in most states, as in California, a substantial number of complaints to licensing boards arise within the context of marital dissolution (divorce) proceedings and custody or visitation disputes.
+This article is intended to focus the reader on selected legal aspects of treating children and to raise questions that practitioners must be able to answer in order to avoid difficulties.

-A complaint to a licensing board may come from a parent who is angry that his or her child is being treated by a mental health practitioner without that parent's prior consent, and that the practitioner has therefore done something wrong.
-In California, for example, a psychotherapist may treat a minor without the consent of a parent under several circumstances.
-One such circumstance is if the parent who authorized the minor's treatment had sole legal custody pursuant to a court order.
+A complaint to a licensing board may come from a parent who is angry that their child is being treated by a mental health practitioner without that parent's prior consent, and may allege that the practitioner has therefore done something unlawful.
+In California, for example, a psychotherapist may treat a minor without the consent of "that" parent under several circumstances.
+One such circumstance is where the parent who authorized the minor's treatment had sole legal custody pursuant to a court order.
 Another example (in California) is when the court has ordered joint legal custody, but has not specified in the court order that the consent of both parents is necessary in order to obtain health care services for the child.
-Additionally, psychotherapists may treat most minors without a parent's consent if the minor is twelve years of age or older.
-Thus, in each of these circumstances in California, the parent's complaint may be without merit.
+Additionally, psychotherapists in California may treat most minors without the consent of either parent if the minor is twelve years of age or older.
+Thus, in each of these circumstances in California," that" parent's complaint may be without merit.
 What are the laws in your state with respect to treating a child without the consent of one (or both) of the parents?

-Access by a parent to a practitioner's records is another aspect of treating children that can be problematic for the practitioner.
+Access by a parent to a practitioner's treatment records is another aspect of treating children that can be problematic for practitioners.
 In California, again by way of example, psychotherapists are given broad latitude in denying access to the minor's records when a parent makes a written request to inspect or obtain a copy of the records.
 This right to deny access (some consider it a duty to deny access) to the parent provides the therapist with immunity from liability if the denial is made in good faith.
 The reasons for denial of access are several, but the broadest reason for denial is if the therapist determines that access to the records would have a detrimental effect on the therapist's professional relationship with the minor patient or the minor patient's physical safety or psychological well-being.
 What is the law in your state?
-Additionally, does your state law allow or require the parent to be provided with a summary of the records under certain circumstances?